nikki/LiteAccordion/README.md

 * added responsive layout option
 * added minContainerWidth and maxContainerWidth properties for use with responsive option
 * added autoScale images option
-* click or hover on selected header now triggers slide - contributed by BrentW
+* click or hover on selected header now triggers slide
-* added 'colorful' theme - contributed by tig
 - linkable now uses 'data-slide-name' instead of 'name'
 - $.browser no longer used